lennartkerkvliet/statutes/statutes.md

 Individuals shall have the right to apply for individual membership of IFLRY, via the Individual Members Vetting Committee.

 ## Membership Rights
-Members have the right of information within the federation.
+Members have the right of information within the Federation.

 Regional members have the right to appoint a representative to the Bureau as Regional Bureau Member, but do not have voting rights in the Bureau.

-The rights of Members on the decision-making procedures, as well as the nomination procedures within the federation are stipulated in the Rules of Procedure.
+The rights of Members on the decision-making procedures, as well as the nomination procedures within the Federation are stipulated in the Rules of Procedure.

 ## Membership Obligations
 All members commit themselves to fulfilling the following membership obligations: